Ypsilenna/ypsilenna.github.io/_artworks/2023-001-riamidea-ferimus-morning-outing.md

 thumbnail: /static/image/thumbnails/2023-001.png
 cover: /static/image/artworks/2023-001.jpg
 stamp: 9964
+ogimage: /static/image/thumbnails/2023-001.png
+ogdesc: Nth redraw of my favorite drawing from when I was 16 years old (...)
 ---
 Nth redraw of my favorite drawing from when I was 16 years old.
 Probably not the last as I slightly messed up the background.